Dwight B. Heard: Arizona

 In Arizona, Heard was one of the largest landowners in the Salt River Valley.
 He owned the Bartlett-Heard Land and Cattle Company, which sold cattle, alfalfa, citrus trees and cotton in South Phoenix.
 He also was the president of the Arizona Cotton Growers' Association, and was credited for making Arizona's cotton industry more competitive.

 His other business interests included real estate development and investment lending.
 He was a delegate to the Republican National Convention in 1928.
-In 1912 Heard purchased the Arizona Republican, now the Arizona Republic, and published it until his death in 1929.
+In 1912 Heard supported former President Theodore Roosevelt over official Republican nominee Howard Taft.
+That same year, he purchased the Arizona Republican, now known as the Arizona Republic, and published it until his death in 1929.

+In 1924 he was the Republican nominee for Governor, narrowly losing to incumbent George W. P. Hunt.

 Soon after his death, the Heard Museum was founded, housing Native American artifacts the Heards had acquired during their life in Phoenix.
 Maie Heard worked as the curator and director of the museum for twenty years.
 She died exactly 22 years after her husband Dwight's death in 1951.